LEAGUE RULES (amended for season 2018/2019)

 27. Members of all teams competing in all sections must wear officially approved clothing.
 A playing shirt, shorts or skirt shall be mainly of a uniform colour other than white, but the collar and sleeves of a playing shirt may be of contrasting colour or colours other than white.

-28. Matches shall be played in accordance with the current Laws of Table Tennis as adopted by the ETTA.
+28. Matches shall be played in accordance with the current Laws of Table Tennis as adopted by Table Tennis England.

 (b) the adjacent playing area as defined in Venues rule 3.